RPG-Paper-Maker/RPG-Paper-Maker/README.md

 ## License

-RPG Paper Maker is a free software under GNU GPLv.3 license.
+RPG Paper Maker is a free software under GNU LGPLv.3 license.
 See LICENSE.txt.
+However, the games output are not also under LGPL license so you need to pay fees to commercialize your games made by the engine.

 ## Feature requests